maxlmysim/maxlmysim/README.md

 ---

 **To do this, done:**
-🕛 Currently studying at "RS School" on a course on "NodeJS 2021"
+🕛 Currently studying at "RS School" on a course on "JS / FRONT-END"

 ---